bonfire-engine/bonfire-engine.github.io/v3.0/doc/getting-started.md

   }
 ```

-This way you can see your map be rendering and can use directional joystick to explorer.
+This way you can see your map is rendering, and use the directional joystick to explore.

 ### Creating your player

 To create a player you will need SpriteAnimations.
-You can see how load Sprites in [Flame doc](https://docs.flame-engine.org/main/flame/rendering/images.html).
+You can see how to load Sprites in [Flame doc](https://docs.flame-engine.org/main/flame/rendering/images.html).

-Imagens used in this example:
+Images used in this example:

 [![Idle](https://raw.githubusercontent.com/RafaelBarbosatec/bonfire/master/example/assets/images/player/knight_idle.png)](https://raw.githubusercontent.com/RafaelBarbosatec/bonfire/master/example/assets/images/player/knight_idle.png)